-- the Auditor General gave an unqualified true and fair opinion on the Authority's financial statements on 29 July 2021, two days ahead of the statutory deadline.
-The statutory date was achieved notwithstanding the ongoing difficulties arising from COVID-19. - the Authority's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
-They were also consistent with the financial statements prepared by the Authority and with our knowledge of the Authority. - the quality of the draft statements presented for audit on 15 June 2021 was generally good. - a number of changes were made to the Authority's financial statements arising from our audit work, which were reported to the Authority in our Audit of Financial Statements Report in July 2021. - the Auditor General has issued the certificate confirming that the audit of accounts for 2020-21 has been completed.
+- the Auditor General gave an unqualified true and fair opinion on the Authority's financial statements on 28 July 2021, three days ahead of the statutory deadline. - the Authority's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
+They were consistent with the financial statements prepared by the Authority and with our knowledge of the Authority. - the quality of the draft statements presented for audit on 1 June 2021 was good. - a small number of changes were made to the Authority's financial statements arising from our audit work, which were reported to the Audit Committee in our Audit of Financial Statements Report in July 2021. - the Auditor General issued the certificate confirming that the audit of accounts for 2020-21 has been completed.